 Poodles are not 100% hypoallergenic.
 As a matter of fact, there’s really no such thing as a dog that’s completely allergy free because all dogs will shed.
 Poodles shed like us humans lose hair.
 That said, all dogs produce dander to an extent, including Poodles.

 Because of this, we still consider the Poodle to be a hypoallergenic dog breed.
 They’re as close as you can possibly get to a truly hypoallergenic dog.

 In addition to the Poodle, there are a ton of fantastic hypoallergenic dogs.
 You’re certainly not limited to the Poodle.
 And if you’re interested, here’s 57 hypoallergenic dogs you may like.

 But if you’re considering the Poodle solely because of your allergies, I’d highly recommend checking out these other similar and equally awesome hypoallergenic dogs.

 Highlights: Lively, Playful, Inquisitive

 Yes, the Bichon Frise is also perfect for allergy sensitive owners!
-Not only do they have a similar temperament as the Poodle, but they also look alike.
+Not only do they have a similar happy and lively temperament as the Poodle, but they also look alike.
 In fact, the casual person may not even be able to tell the difference.

 These little dogs are the perfect alternatives for a toy or miniature Poodle.
-They have a charming personality with a lively and fun attitude.
+Bichons will have a charming personality with an active and fun-loving attitude.
 They’re always cheerful and will bring a positive vide to any household.